garretfick/garretfick.github.io/_posts/2017-04-19-merge-sorted-arrays-algorithm.md

 The following is a simple algorithm to merge two sorted arrays.
 Merging two sorted arrays is essentially the same as a single round in merge sort.

 If you were implementing this in a real project, you would probably was to use templates so this could work with any type.
-I've restricted this to only unsigned ints to focus on the algorithm.
+I've restricted this to only unsigned integers to focus on the algorithm.

 ```c++
 #include <iostream>